dominique-unruh/java-patterns/README.md

 * **Nested pattern matching:** Patterns can describe arbitrarily nested structures, in a syntax which mirrors the structure of the term that is matched.
 This is very common in functional languages.
-* **User designed patterns:** It is easy to create own pattern matchers, e.g., for new datatypes, or for derived properties (e.g., the API doc for Pattern (TODO: link) shows how to create a pattern such that `FullName(first,last)` matches a string consisting of two names).
+* **User designed patterns:** It is easy to create own pattern matchers, e.g., for new datatypes, or for derived properties (e.g., the API doc for Pattern shows an example how to create a pattern such that `FullName(first,last)` matches a string consisting of two names).
 This feature is also available, e.g., in Scala.
 However, our approach gives patterns greater flexibility what to do with subpatterns (e.g., change how they are matched depending on other parts of the match / other arguments to the pattern).
+See Pattern for instructions.
 * **Late match failures:** When a pattern has matched and the corresponding action is executed, that action can still declare the match as a failure and matching continues with the next available pattern.
 E.g.,